A Break in the Blizzard by Sean Crawfod

 Describe what you call yourself/your practice?:

 My special place is in the Brecon Beacons – you’ll find me in my stone-built studio in the remote Olchon Valley, under the shadow of Offa’s Dyke and Hatterall Hill.
 The Cat’s Back and Skirrid mountains bookend the ridge.
-If I'm not in there, I'm in my garden.
-My children suffer benign neglect, it's fair to say.
+If I'm not there, I'm in my garden or out among the hills with a messy sketchbook.

-It’s a bit of a schlepp, but I can guarantee once you get here, you won’t feel let down… This part of the world offers escapism and breathtaking views – a primary ingredient in my art making.
-My cottage garden (also fundamental to creativity, humble opinion) is a riot of colour too, so fingers crossed for some sun, and you can relax out there during your visit.
+Though we're very remote, I can guarantee once you get here, you won’t feel disappointed… This part of the world offers breathtaking views – essential to my art making.
+My cottage garden is a riot of colour this time of year too, so fingers crossed for some sun so you can relax out there during your visit.

 Your practice & activities include e.g workshops, teaching:

-I have resumed tutoring workshops across Herefordshire.
+I offer tutoring workshops across Herefordshire and out of Ewyas Harold Craft Centre as well as my own studio.
 Please do contact me directly for information through my website and newsletter for updates.
 From time to time I take local landscape commissions.
 My practice is mainly self generated however, as this allows me to follow my own enquiries.
 I love to share my space with visitors though, and private viewings can be booked at any time.

 CV & Education, relevant & leading to your artistic practice: